sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-resources.md

   - For *Environment Variables* operating system limits apply, for example excluding dashes and spaces.
 A frequent naming convention includes uppercase spelling.
 On Unix the names of Environment Variables are considered case-sensitive, on Windows they are considered case-insensitive.
 - **Value** can be direct input from strings, numbers or expressions, see [JS7 - Expressions for Variables](https://kb.sos-berlin.com/display/JS7/JS7+-+Expressions+for+Variables).

-Should the same variable be made available for both *Arguments* and *Environment Variables*, then the value of the Environment Variable can reference the *Argument* name like this: $*argument-name*
+Should the same variable be made available for both *Arguments* and *Environment Variables*, then the value of the Environment Variable can reference the *Argument* name like this: *$argument-name*

 ### Operations on Job Resources